Profession: 14th US President

 Political Titles: United States Senator from New Hampshire, Member of the U.S. House of Representatives from New Hampshire's at-large district

-Why Famous: 14th President of the United States (1853–1857), whose inability to calm national tensions over slavery hastened the eventual outbreak of the Civil War.
+Why Famous: Pierce served as a Senator and Representative from New Hampshire prior to becoming the 14th President of the United States (1853–1857).
+Serving immediately prior to the Civil War, his inability to calm national tensions over slavery hastened the eventual outbreak of the conflict.
 Genial and well-spoken, he was a northern, pro-slavery Democrat who saw the abolitionist movement as a fundamental threat to the nation.

 While he desired to preserve the Union peacefully, his polarizing actions worsened the Bleeding Kansas confrontations and set the stage for Southern secession, leaving him widely regarded as one of the worst presidents in U.S. history.